piranha/solovyov.net/src/blog/2020/ssdnodes-review.md

 title: SSDNodes review
 date: 2020-06-15
 tags: hosting
+keywords: ssdnodes, ssdnodes.com, review, linode, hetzner, hosting, vps
 ----

 A while ago when reading [yellow site](https://news.ycombinator.com) I stumbled upon [a comment](https://news.ycombinator.com/item?id=22651472) from XERQ, who is a founder of [SSDNodes](https://www.ssdnodes.com/).
-The company's value proposition is to pay them for a year and get **a massive** discount on price compared to [Linode](https://linode.com) (which is what I'm using right now) or others: thousands of dollars a year!
+The company's value proposition is to pay them for a year and get **a massive** discount on price compared to [Linode](https://linode.com) (which is what I was using at the time) or others: thousands of dollars a year!

 Honestly saying, I almost rented a server that day, since SSDNodes homepage was boasting a sale which will end in around 18 or something hours.
 When I went to checkout it turned out that advertised price of $89 per year for a high-performance 16 GB VPS (with NVMe!) is valid when you pay for three years, not for a year.
 It'll be $139 if I pay for a year and I decided not to rush. :)